News

 Elevated fingerboards can help improve access to the upper frets, although not to the same extent as a cutaway.

 My leaf motif rosette is used only on guitars made entirely from non-tropical woods, FSC certified where available.
+I've estimated there are over 26,000 individual pieces of wood making up this rosette!

 Rodgers tuners are the highest quality available, and have options for backplate style, engraving pattern, button material and shape, and self-aligning bearings.